 Bone Broth is made from skeleton bones at Halloween.
 Well, OK , maybe its made from beef and poultry bones.
 Halloween is the perfect time to whip up a big batch of nutrient-rich Bone Broth in your cauldron.
 Stock your pantry and freezer for the winter.
 When those dark, freezing nights hit, you can fend off colds and warm your bones with a steaming cup of rich and delicious Bone Broth.
+Here is a good article on all the health benefits of bone broth to encourage you to make it from scratch.

 Bone Broth is really just a well-crafted meat stock.
 This recipe makes a rich stock to use for soup, stews and meat recipes.
 This recipe uses beef marrow bones, beef oxtails, turkey necks, and chicken feet.
 UGH!!
 I know it sounds gross but trust me, the result is an amazing stock rich in flavor and nutrients.
 The chicken feet is the best way to add extra gelatin to the stock.
 IF you can’t find chicken feet, use chicken wings instead.
 Save your turkey and chicken carcasses, and beef bones throughout the year for stock.
 Save your vegetable ends and trimming for stock.
 Throw it all in ziplock bags in the freezer.
 When you accumulate enough just throw it together in the stock pot.
 Making stock is satisfying to me.
 I guess I like the efficiency of making something good and healthy from leftovers that normally get thrown out.